gammasoft/portdiscovery/README.md

 Simply run `portdiscovery` and it will look for open ports starting in 8000.

-You can specify a base port as well: `portdiscovery 8010`
+You can specify a base port if `8000` doesn't fit your needs: `portdiscovery 8010`

 #### Cool tip